3DCrowd/Fuzzy-Guacamole-Controller/README.md

 # Fuzzy Guacamole Controller

-Fuzzy Guacamole Controller is a custom Raspberry Pi OS designed to make printing as user friendly and trouble free as possible.
+Fuzzy Guacamole Controller is a custom Raspberry Pi OS designed to make 3D printing as user friendly and trouble free as possible.
+It provides a web interface for uploading and executing print jobs on any 3d printer that runs Marlin firmware.

-## Supported pi versions
+## Supported technologies
 Fuzzy Guacamole Controller has only been tested on the Raspberry Pi 4 but it should work on all the currently released pis.
+It has been tested on 3d printers running Marlin 1 and Marlin 2 firmware.

 ## Installation